Probed/RPG/server/README.md

 ### rpgApp.njs
 --------------
-Starts the server listening the specified port.
+Starts the Node.js server listening on the specified port.
 In the case of IISNode we need to use `process.env.PORT`

 #### Imports
 ------------